 Kasparov won and then lost.
 The machine did neither: it experienced neither victory nor defeat.

-Kasparov acknowledges, correctly if you ignore the semantics, that “Machines will always beat humans in a closed system.”
+Kasparov acknowledges, correctly, that “Machines will always beat humans in a closed system.”

 A game is a closed system.